vShyotu/agile-board-backend/Tutorial.md

 1. `git init`
 1. `git add .`
 1. `git commit -m "Initial commit"`
-1. Add Readme.md with description of the project
+1. Add README.md with description of the project
-1. `git add Readme.md`
+1. `git add README.md`
-1. `git commit -m "Add Readme.md`
+1. `git commit -m "Add README.md`

+## Create GitHub Repo

 1. Login to GitHub and create a repository.
 1. Follow the instructions provided by github to push an existing repo.

+### Setup Husky

+Setup Husky pre-commit hooks with lint-staged to run linting and formatting on commits

+- `npx mrm lint-staged`
+- Remove any log file artefacts created by this command (e.g. 10)

+  **Note:** it's important that eslint and prettier are configured prior to this as it will detect them in your package.json file to setup lint-staged and husky and create their configs in package.json.

 ## Setup Koa Router